nerdapplabs/authOauth/README.md

+# authOauth

-# A Sample Symfony 2 RESTful API Project with FOSUserBundle + FOSRestBundle + FOSOauthServerBundle for Mobile and Web Clients
+**A Sample Symfony 2 RESTful API Project with FOSUserBundle + FOSRestBundle + FOSOauthServerBundle for Mobile and Web Clients.**

-This is an example project, ready to use.
+This is an example project, ready to use, based upon **Symfony 2.8** but can be easily adapted to higher Symfony versions.
 This project is using below Symfony Bundles:

 * [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle)
 * [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle)